appelo/GLOQ.jl/docs/src/example1.md

 state_v0 = [0.0;0.0]
 state_u0[initial_state+1] = 1.0
 ```
-The duration of the Ramsey experiment is 40.0 $\mu s$, and 401 dark times are uniformly sampled.
+The duration of the Ramsey experiment is 40.0 $\mu s$, is discretized into 401 equidistant dark times.
 ```julia
 # Duration of the Ramsey experiment, largest dark time given in Microseconds
 T_Ramsey = 40.0*GLOQ.GLOQ_MICRO_SEC # convert micro-sec to nano-sec